Topic-specific policies

 A: Contact your local national standards body (e.g. BSI, NIST, SNZ) to find out about any special interest groups and committees working in the information security arena.
 If you can spare the time to get involved with standards specification, development and/or review, contact your local ISO/IEC JTC 1/SC 27 representative/s to volunteer your services.

 Implementation tip: the ISO/IEC security Sub-Committees and Working Groups are extremely busy and produce lots of paperwork.
 Committee work drafting and reviewing standards plus responding to queries from other interested parties has to be slotted-in with other duties including the day-job.
 If you get involved, be prepared to lose a substantial chunk of your free time reading, reviewing and contributing to draft standards.
-It’s fun though, a privilege to be able to collaborate with professional peers who are committed to ISO27k.
+It’s fun though, a privilege to be able to collaborate with professional peers committed to ISO27k.

 Top